 Be calm in your collection of evidence, as you will be in direct conversation with your accusers.
 Collect from them everything that led to you being falsely accused.
 The changing of their opinion depends just as much on what style you do it in as it does on how powerful your factual argument happens to be.
 Be calm, understanding, and put yourself in your accusers’ shoes.
 More likely than not, the evidence they have against you will be powerful enough to change minds, so acknowledge and respect its power.
 Do not simply dismiss anything that you hear.
-Prove it wrong with facts.
+Prove it wrong with logical reason and factual evidence.

+Make it a habit to take even the smallest false accusations seriously.
+Rather than dismissing them and hoping they’d go away, ensure you’ve explored and snipped all the loose ends in people’s interpretation of the facts.
 Once you have noted and understood the case against you, now it is your turn to present the case against them.
 Make sure you do this once you have collected all of the arguments for you being guilty.

-Disprove Conclusions Drawn
+Disproving Conclusions Drawn

 When disproving the conclusions that your accusers have drawn in an effort to find you guilty, start a running list of things in their case which are true and which aren’t.
 For everything that is not true, try to have evidence against it.
 For everything that is true, figure out the pathway your accusers took from that fact all the way to finding you guilty of a bigger deed.
-Disprove any correlation that evidence has with the final outcome, and explain the psychological fallacies that your accusers fell victim to in their effort to find you guilty.
+Disprove any correlation that evidence has with the final outcome, and explain the psychological fallacies that your accusers fell victim to in their effort to label you as guilty.

 Disproving false accusations is an exercise of educating your accusers as much as it is defending yourself.
 Be empathetic to your accusers rather than argumentative.
 Understand that inside their minds, they have gotten everything right, and proving otherwise will include a lot of re-educating.
 Show your accusers they are wrong without saying it explicitly.

 Remember that changing people’s minds is a difficult thing to do.
-It goes deeper than just presenting evidence against what they say, and it also relies on educating them in a manner which they are accepting towards.
+It goes deeper than just presenting evidence against what they say, and it also relies on educating them in a manner which they are accepting toward.
 Be human about it, and know that you are dealing with other humans who are merely uneducated on the subject.
 Your calm nature of dissecting all of their evidence will powerfully serve to help your case.